 “If you are a parent with children in the home and that smoke alarm goes off”, advises Kerber, “potentially you cannot get to your children’s room because you’re cut off by smoke.
 If you close their door before you go to bed, if you’ve already put that safety barrier in place, then you know your children have longer to survive in that situation.”

-Kerber hopes that ‘Close Your Door’ finds the same cultural ubiquity for fire safety awareness in our modern era as ‘Stop, Drop & Roll.’
-“What we need is a modern message,” says Kerber.
-“If Stop, Drop & Roll is for when your clothes are on fire, ‘Close Your Door’ is for when your house is on fire and you cannot get out.
+"What we need is a modern message," says Kerber.
+"If stop, drop and roll is for when your clothes are on fire, ‘Close Before You Doze’ is for when your house is on fire and you cannot get out.
 It’s the modern version of what needs to be done.”

-- The Close Your Door safety initiative comes as the result of over 10 years of research by the UL Firefighter Safety Research Institute (FSRI).
+The Close Your Door safety initiative comes as the result of over 10 years of research by UL's Fire Safety Research Institute (FSRI).

-- After proving that a closed door could potentially save lives in a fire, UL FSRI has committed to share these findings with the world.
+After proving that a closed door could potentially save lives in a fire, FSRI has committed to share these findings with the world.

 Decibel Ratings Taken to Understand the Difference Between the Loudness of Smoke Alarm Outside of an Open or Closed Door